Alligator Pie: Adaptations

 Theatre Passe Muraille has produced stage adaptations of the collection since 1974.
 The plays were performed by "weaving the characters and stories together with bits of dialogue, music and movement."
 The Vancouver East Cultural Centre held the Theatre Passe Muraille's play in December 1984, and the organization invited children in the Lower Mainland to send in their own Alligator Pie art.
 The submissions could be from children in preschool to 6th grade with any type of two-dimensional art being accepted.

 In 1991, Alligator Pie was made into a short film with puppeteering by Jani Lauzon.
 CBC Television played the film on its evening Family Hour programming block in 1992.
 The film is mostly in live action, but it also has claymation and puppets.
 The Times Colonist said, "It's a masterful adaptation of Lee's verse woven together to form an entire narrative."
 The film was released on VHS in 1991.
 It was released on DVD in the 10 Movie Kid's Pack Volume 3 by Echo Bridge Home Entertainment in 2011.

+A 2012 theatrical adaptation was created by Ins Choi, Gregory Prest, Raquel Duffy, Ken MacKenzie and Mike Ross.
+The quintet received ensemble Dora Mavor Moore Award nominations for Outstanding New Play and Outstanding Direction in the Theatre for Young Audiences division in 2013.

 In 2013, celebrities in Canada read the poem Alligator Pie which was edited into a single video.
 The celebrities included Sarah McLachlan, Carly Rae Jepsen, Steve Nash, and Elisha Cuthbert.
 The video was on Amazon's Canada website first while sending one dollar donations from individual sales of Lee's books to the TD Canadian Children’s Book Week.
 The promotion was to "send 30 authors, illustrators, and storytellers to schools, libraries, bookstores, and community centers across Canada."
 It was later released on YouTube and Facebook by HarperCollins Canada.

 Soulpepper Theatre Company held a musical production on stage at the Pershing Square Signature Center in 2017.
 The play was 55 minutes long, not including the intermission.
 Deb Miller of DC Metro Theater Arts said, "Soulpepper’s Alligator Pie reminds us that truly great children’s theater is great theater for all ages, so whether you’re young, or young at heart, you can’t help but love the inventiveness, enthusiasm, and talent of this superb company and the joyful tone of this delectable show."